JamieBradders/sanity-shopify-lookup/README.md

 find a bug, then please feel free to raise an issue and I'll take a look when I can.

+## Top Tip

+If you want to fork this project and play around with the code then please note that I developed this plugin with the help of a tool called [Sanipack](https://github.com/rexxars/sanipack).
+Before this toolkit was developed, I thought developing plugins for Sanity was a bit of a dark art.
+However, this toolkit takes away a lot of the setup that is required in creating a plugin and also contains some useful verification tools that you can run before publishing to a package manager.
+Whether you are looking to tweak this plugin or work on your own plugin, you should definitely use sanipack.

 ## Get Started

 To get started install the package within your studio project.